M999X/Halley-modelling/README.md

 modeling result.
   > Described below
 ## Initial variables:
-dt stands for delta-time, which is the time in seconds that elapses between integrations.
+* *dt* stands for delta-time, which is the time in seconds that elapses between integrations.
+* All simulations were made using the Earth as a reference framework.
 ### Simulation 1 (Normal Distance)
+* Reference:
+> The comet's closest approach to Earth occurred in 837: https://solarsystem.nasa.gov/asteroids-comets-and-meteors/comets/1p-halley/in-depth/
 * Earth:
   * Position: [0, 0, 0]
   * Mass: 6 x 10^24 kg